devanjumg70/down-tube-youtube-video-downloader-extension-and-webpage-interface/README.md

   - Check server console for any error messages
   - Make sure you have sufficient disk space
   - Try with a smaller playlist first

+- **"Requested format is not available" errors**:
+  - This is normal and automatically handled now with smart format selection
+  - The system will automatically find the closest available format for each video
+  - You can check the server logs to see what format was actually used
+  - If you consistently have issues with a specific format, try a different resolution

 - **Slow download speeds**:
   - Enable the aria2c option for multi-threaded downloads